Jules Schaap, tenor

 After graduating he undertook private lessons with Herman Woltman and Erna Spoorenberg as well as Kurt Equiluz in Vienna.
 Now Jón Thorsteinsson is his vocal coach.

-Jules Schaap has worked with the Groot Omroepkoor (Dutch Radiochoir), Nederlands Kamerkoor (Netherlands Chamberchoir), Cappella Amsterdam and with the chorus of the Nationale Reisopera.
-He now works freelance in the chorus of the Dutch National Opera where he has worked with: Edo de Waart, Jaap van Zweden, Hartmut Haenchen, Daniel Reuss, Peter Eötvös, Frans Brüggen, Ingo Metzmacher, Philip Herrewege, Ed Spanjaard, Carlo Rizzi, Ricardo Chailly, Mariss Jansons, Marc Albrecht, Marc Minkowski and Yannick Nézet-Séguin.
+Jules Schaap has worked with the Groot Omroepkoor (Dutch Radiochoir), Nederlands Kamerkoor (Netherlands Chamberchoir), Cappella Amsterdam, the chorus of the Nationale Reisopera and the chorus of the Dutch National Opera, where he has worked with: Edo de Waart, Jaap van Zweden, Hartmut Haenchen, Daniel Reuss, Peter Eötvös, Frans Brüggen, Ingo Metzmacher, Philip Herrewege, Ed Spanjaard, Carlo Rizzi, Ricardo Chailly, Mariss Jansons, Marc Albrecht, Marc Minkowski and Yannick Nézet-Séguin.

 He is also in demand as a soloist in works from the renaissance to the modern day, as well as giving recitals.

 His repertoire includes the Bach Passions and Cantatas.
 He is regularly to be heard in works from Schütz to Arvo Pärt, including for example Händel, Haydn and Mendelssohn, at home and abroad.